 Torque Converter Stator

-This will result in overheating of the torque converter and will be evident, because the converter's hub will turn dark blue.
+This problem results in overheating of the torque converter and quickly turns the converter's hub dark blue.
 A little blue discoloration around the hub is considered normal, but dark blue/black is not.

-A good way to check for normal operation is to place the converter on a bench and use your fingers to rotate the stator inside of the shell.
-It will be splined and should spin freely in one direction and should lock up in the other.
-If it spins freely in both directions or if it's locked in both directions, the torque converter must be replaced.
+To diagnose the one-way clutch, place the torque converter on the bench, and use your fingers to rotate the stator inside of the shell.
+It's splined and should spin freely in one direction and lock in the other.
+If it spins freely in both directions or if it's locked in both directions, the torque converter stator is bad and needs replacement.